 The debate also highlighted how advisers are compensated.
 Fiduciaries like CFPs and RIAs charge their clients a flat fee, while brokers and insurance agents receive commissions for selling.

 The 2016 rule was the DOL’s response to the thousands of complaints from investors, mainly the elderly.
 Many of them, under the assumption that their brokers would always act in the best interests, bought costly, risky, and eventually detrimental investment products that they never really understood, but that their brokers had recommended.

-In 2018, the Trump administration convinced the federal courts to kill the DOL rule, but the cat is out of the bag.
 The investing public is wise to the fiduciary divide, and younger investors are increasingly seeking out fiduciary advisers.